brandur/sorg/content/drafts/mongodb.md

 #### Atomicity Example #1: Request Failure (#request-failure)

-So now that we've established that MongoDB transactions are not atomic outside of a single document, let's consider what happens in the very common case of an application that manipulates multiple objects during the course of a single request.
+So now that we've established that MongoDB transactions are not atomic outside of a single document, now let's consider a very common case of a web service that manipulates multiple objects during the course of a single request.

-What happens when a request to a big MongoDB-based production system fails halfway due to an internal error or a client disconnect?
+Given such a system powered by MongoDB, what happens when a request fails midway through due to an internal error or a client disconnect?
 Well, the answer is exactly what you'd hope it's not: you're left with data in an inconsistent state.

 !fig src="/assets/mongodb/request-failure.svg" caption="Demonstration of how without an atomicity guarantee, a failed request results in an invalid state of data."